 Girls Not Brides is a global partnership of more than 1000 civil society organisations from 95 countries working to address child marriage.

 The Partnership is supported by a secretariat based in London, UK, which runs the day-to-day operations of Girls Not Brides.
-Staff are also based in Delhi, Mexico City, Nairobi, and Manchester, UK.
+Staff are also based in Delhi, Mexico City and Nairobi.

 A Board of Trustees ensures the administrative and financial governance of Girls Not Brides.
 All board members are equally responsible in law for the Board’s actions and decisions.

 In particular, the Board is responsible for ensuring the effective and efficient administration of the organisation; safeguarding its good name and ethos, and legal and financial compliance of Girls Not Brides, including compliance with its guiding principles, UK charity law and rules, management of reserves and investments, and any donor restrictions.

 The Board also ensures that Girls Not Brides remains focused on working towards achieving its stated mission and objectives, which are informed by the members of the Partnership.